What Are Social Engineering Attacks?

 Equipped with this real-time information in the specific context of an individual threat, users can apply their training to:

-- Think Twice: Make sure to think twice before providing any sensitive information via email.
+- Think twice: Make sure to think twice before providing any sensitive information via email.
 Any type of sensitive information should be on a secured form from a legitimate website and never through a non-business or personal email account.

-- Website Security: Check any websites’ security before you submit sensitive information, even if it seems legitimate.
+- Website security: Check any website’s security before you submit sensitive information, even if it seems legitimate.
 These days, SSL certificates are easy to obtain and there is an increase in malware being delivered through HTTPS, so you’ll want to remain extra cautious.

-- Pay attention to URLs: Typosquatting, also referred to as URL hijacking, or sting sites, is when cybercriminals purposely buy misspelled domains and make sites look genuine and have web addresses that are subtly different from the actual site they are imitating.
+- Pay attention to URLs: Typosquatting, also referred to as URL hijacking, or sting sites, is when cybercriminals purposely buy misspelled domains and make sites look genuine, or have web addresses that are subtly different in arrangement from the actual site they are imitating.

-- Check for Spoofing: Determine whether emails have been spoofed by hovering over the sender’s name.
+- Check for spoofing: Determine whether emails have been spoofed by hovering over the sender’s name.
 This helps to make sure the sender’s name matches the email address.
 This is a common technique used to gain sensitive information because a cybercriminal will act as a representative of the company.

 - Check grammar: Check for spelling errors and other common giveaways.
 This should be the first thing you look for since it’s the easiest to catch.
 Bad grammar and formality should warn you to stay vigilant.